-The correlations between local Moran's I_i and morphometric variables followed the same trends as for SL_i .
-An observed difference between SL_i and local Moran's I_i was found in the heteroscedasticity of the morphometric variables calculated.
-In the former case, we observed that the variance of all metrics scaled with magnitude (i.e., constantly increasing variance), while in the latter an irregular trend was found (i.e., an uneven trend in the variance).
+416 It can be observed (Figure 6) that the morphometric variables follow very similar trends when tree assemblages are defined based on local Moran's I_i or SL_i .
+However, an observed difference between SL_i and local Moran's I_i was found in the heteroscedasticity of the morphometric variables calculated.
+In the former case, we observed that the variance of all metrics scaled with magnitude (i.e. constantly increasing variance), while in the latter an irregular trend was found (i.e. an uneven trend in the variance).
 We visualized these observations in the distribution of scaled mean values and scaled standard deviations in Figure 6, a and b.

-375 3.2 | AGB Predictions: Aware vs. Unaware of Local Context
+422 3.2 | AGB Predictions: Aware vs. Unaware of Local Context